-Making Diwali Understandable: How Do You Explain Diwali to a Child
+Making Diwali Understandable: How To Explain Diwali to a Child

 Key Takeaways: